Skip to product information

 Shipping & Returns

-- Premium Prints ship rolled typically in 5 working days or less.
+• Premium Prints ship rolled in 4-7 working days depending on product and destination.

-- We ship worldwide from the standardised facility nearest to your destination.
+• We ship worldwide from the standardised facility nearest to you.

-- Packaging: biodegradable yet highly dent resistant tubes.
-We can fit up to 4 posters of the same size per tube.
+• Packaging: biodegradable yet highly dent resistant tubes which can fit up to 4 posters.

 Please refer to our Shipping Policy for full details.

-When you purchase a Stick No Bills® Premium Poster you are investing in an open edition poster, printed in fade-resistant, archival quality watercolour-type richly textured matt-finish art paper.
+A Stick No Bills® Premium Poster is an open edition poster, printed in fade-resistant, archival quality, richly textured matt-finish art paper.
 100% FSC (R) Certified.
-Premium posters are inclusive of white protective margin around the main image.
+Premium posters include a white margin around the main image.